periatrubikx/mkdocs/docs/checkout-project.md

    > ![image](images/clone_project.png)

    > You may be prompted to enter your Github credentials if you aren't already logged into Github as shown below.
+If you don't have a Github account, you can create one by visiting the [Github](http://www.github.com)

    > ![image](images/github_login_prompt.png)